yfern328/node-js-basic-web-server-immersive-alum/README.md

 Okay, so now you've got a server that's able to accept a POST request to `/message` and save the supplied message in memory.
 Wonderful.
 Now let's teach our server to retrieve messages.

 First, let's tackle the use-case where we just want to get all the messages.
 We'll use the route `/messages`.
 You should be able to do this by yourself.
 When you're done with that we'll move onto the slightly more complicated scenario in which we'd like the server to return a specific message specified by its id.
 As you are working on this part, remeber to set the response headers correctly.
-You will also need to tranform your data into a JSON string before sending it to the server.
+You will also need to transform your data into a JSON string before sending it to the server.
 Google a bit.
 You should be able to discover how to do this.

 ## Retrieving a Specific Message